AnicetusCer/retroarch-lpl-builder/README.md

 ## Expectations

+This needs to be run on the same system as your retroarch system install and the path inputs must be recognised by the native OS.

+You need to be able to read, edit text files and have and understanding how to enter a file path for a linux OS.

 Most people organise their roms into system dedicated directories, these scripts expect that you do the same.
 For example:
 ./megadrive